4 Effective Ways to Incorporate Keywords into Your Landing Pages

 Final Thoughts

 Landing pages have the potential to drive a lot of traffic to your website.
-They also have the potential to turn a lot of high-quality leads in subscribers or paying customers.
+They also are capable of turning a lot of high-quality leads into subscribers or paying customers.

 The key is to make sure you target the audience you know will want what you have to offer.